maksimov1/zoohack/README.md

-Solution for Zoohackathon in Moscow
+Solution for Zoohackathon in Moscow based on Mask-RCNN

 Team:
 Striapchev Artem